Couples Counseling

 (An Alternative to Couples Counseling)

-*I follow a similar process to that which Doherty created.
+*I follow a similar process to that which Doherty created but a bit different.

 Experiencing turbulence in your marriage often leads to a pivotal juncture in your life.
 It's a crossroads fraught with questions like: